-CELL REFERENCE NU CELL REFERENCE NUMBER: Falmouth and Penryn ASSESSOR: Kath Statham Cell 9 DATE: 17 J DATE : 17 January 2011 SHEET NOMBER .1 Landscape Survey Information Information Landscape Value Landscape Sensitivity ape vity Landscape's Ability To Accept Change Landscape Description Landscape Character Areas CA10 - Carnmenellis Landscape Description Units LDU 163 Landscape Character Sensitivity Visual Sensitivity Final Cell Judgement see guidance Place a value of H/M/L- see guidance Place a value of H/M/L- see guidance Place a value of H/M/L- see guidance Natural Landscape Features Topography/ landform One stures One gentle rising gradient from the north east of the site to the south west Moderate Moderate 7 Vegetation cover/ trees Managed Cornish hedges some with larger trees present within them.
-A good tree belt to the northern boundary of the cell. - - - - Pink Field pattern/ boundary type Small scale fields 1 Land use Grade 3 farmland - arable Shaded as part of the Minerals Consultation area on the constraints mapping T Distinctive landscape/ historic features Tree tunnel to the lane on the southern boundary of the Cell T Water bodies/ courses None T Settlement/ Built Features ures Settlement type One farm borders the south western edge of the cell Distinctive manmade features Some over head power lines cross the site Distinctive historic or cultural features None visible Vernacular (use of local materials) Granite in stone hedges and gate posts.
-Landscape Sensitivity combine Landscape Character Sensitivity with Visual Sensitivity tivity combine Sensitivity with sitivity Transport Pattern (21,21) A Road/ B Road/ other Site bounded to the east by Treliever Road, and to the north by A394 Moderate High (4) igh (4) Farm/ Private tracks No Cycleways No PROW Informal paths Footpath around the southern and western boundary of the cell Visual Prominence (tick appropriate) Open/ long distance (high) From the western areas of the cell on the higher ground.
+CELL REFERENCE NU CELL REFERENCE NUMBER: Falmouth and Penryn ASSESSOR: Kath Statham DATE: 17 J DATE: 17 January 2011 SHEET NUMBER:1 כפו מ Landscape Survey Information Information Landscape Value Landscape Sensitivity ape vity Landscape's Ability To Landscape Description Landscape Character Areas CA10 - Carnmenellis Landscape Description Units LDU 163 Landscape Character Sensitivity Visual Sensitivity Final Cell Judgement see guidance Place a value of H/M/L- see guidance Place a value of H/M/L- see guidance Place a value of H/M/L- see guidance Natural Landscape Features Topography/ landform One stures One gentle rising gradient from the north east of the site to the south west Moderate ij Moderate 7 Vegetation cover/ trees Managed Cornish hedges some with larger trees present within them.
+A good tree belt to the northern boundary of the cell. - - - - Pink Field pattern/ boundary type Small scale fields Land use Grade 3 farmland - arable Shaded as part of the Minerals Consultation area on the constraints mapping Distinctive landscape/ historic features Tree tunnel to the lane on the southern boundary of the Cell Water bodies/ courses None Settlement/ Built Features ures Settlement type One farm borders the south western edge of the cell Distinctive manmade features Some over head power lines cross the site Distinctive historic or cultural features None visible Vernacular (use of local materials) Granite in stone hedges and gate posts.
+Landscape Sensitivity combine Landscape Character Sensitivity with Visual Sensitivity tivity combine - Sensitivity with sitivity Transport Pattern A Road/ B Road/ other Site bounded to the east by Treliever Road, and to the north by A394 Moderate High (4) igh (4) Farm/ Private tracks No No Cycleways trath around the coulthern and wastern boundary of th Informal paths Notice and a control of the control Visual Prominence (tick appropriate) Open/ long distance (high) From the western areas of the cell on the higher ground.
 Cells 13 and 24 are visible from this cell Intermittent (medium) Limited (low) Views from the lower lying eastern edge of the cell are hindered by residential properties.
 Cell 10 links visually with this cell Landscape Condition Integrity and unity of landscape Good quality managed farmland Aesthetic & Sensory